 The programs primarily target low-income, uninsured individuals who do not have access to vital health care services.
 Many programs target minority populations in addition to other hard-to-reach groups including migrant outreach workers, those with mental illness and those who are traditionally difficult to motivate to obtain routine medical care.

-The grants awarded this year will provide support services to more than 18,000 individuals, including patient navigation, breast health education, transportation and financial assistance and screening mammograms to over 500 individuals.
+The grants awarded this year will provide support services to 19,000 individuals, including patient navigation, breast health education, transportation and financial assistance and screening mammograms to over 500 individuals.